GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **What is Gradle?** - [Learn more here](https://blog.mindorks.com/gradle-for-android-developers-getting-the-most-of-it)

+* **What is ProGuard?**
+    - Proguard is free Java class file shrinker, optimizer, obfuscator, and preverifier.
+It detects and removes unused classes, fields, methods, and attributes.
+It optimizes bytecode and removes unused instructions.
+It renames the remaining classes, fields, and methods using short meaningless names.

+    Main function:
+        - Shrinking: detects and safely removes unused classes, fields, methods, and attributes from your app and its library dependencies (making it a valuable tool for working around the 64k reference limit).
+For example, if you use only a few APIs of a library dependency, shrinking can identify library code that your app is not using and remove only that code from your app.
+        - Resource shrinking: removes unused resources from your packaged app, including unused resources in your app’s library dependencies.
+It works in conjunction with code shrinking such that once unused code has been removed, any resources no longer referenced can be safely removed as well.
+        - Optimization:  inspects and rewrites your code to further reduce the size of your app’s DEX files.
+        - Obfuscation:  shortens the name of classes and members, which results in reduced DEX file sizes.

+    **Notes**: When you build you project using Android Gradle plugin 3.4.0 or higher, the plugin no longer uses ProGuard to perform compile-time code optimization.
+Instead, the plugin works with the R8 compiler. by default, R8 automatically performs the compile-time tasks described above for you.
+However, you can disable certain tasks or customize R8’s behavior through ProGuard rules files.
+In fact, R8 works with all of your existing ProGuard rules files, so updating the Android Gradle plugin to use R8 should not require you to change your existing rules.

 * **APK Size Reduction.**
    * Enable proguard in your project by adding following lines to your release build type.
    * Enable shrinkResources.